 Education and religion were also vital to the development of Blaenavon.
 Visit The World Heritage Centre in the former school and discover the impact that Blaenavon had on the world, and then call into St Peter’s Church and see how important iron was to the whole community – even the font and grave covers are made of iron!

 How about a walk around the town.
 When iron was first made here there were just a few farmsteads across the hills.
 At its peak, over 12,000 people lived in the town, and the High Street was so full that you could buy anything your needed.

 The landscape is equally as important to the World Heritage Story.
 Across the hillsides you’ll find evidence of quarries and mines and you’ll follow the routes of tramways that used to take the iron over the hills to the canal.

 There’s even more to be explored around Blaenavon.
-The Heritage Railway takes you back in time to when steam was king, and as it steams across the landscape you can see how the landscape has been reshaped.
+The Heritage Railway takes you back in time to when steam was king, and as it steams through the countryside you can see how the landscape has been reshaped.
 Then you can call into Rhymney Brewery and discover the secrets of making beer, that was once safer for the worker across The Valleys to drink than the water!

 Blaenavon World Heritage Site tells the unique story of industry and ingenuity in south Wales.
 A visit will give you an insight into life 200 years ago as well as being a great day (or weekend) out!